FNNDSC/pfstorage/README.rst

             }

         [--type <storageBackendType>]
-        The type of openstorage.
+        The type of object storage.
 Currently this is 'swift'.

         [--ipSwift <swiftIP>]
         The IP interface of the object storage service.
 Default %s.